Moving Aggregate Modified Autoregressive Copula-Based Time Series Models (MAGMAR-Copulas): Copula-based Time Series Models

-Note that the copula $C_{\phi}$ is now a $(p+1)$-dimensional copula.
-The parameter $\phi$ may be a scalar or a vector, depending on the chosen copula.
-Choosing a specific copula as $C_{\phi}$ may restrict the model to one dependence structure.
 In order to account for possibly different forms of dependency and to be flexible in modeling, D-vine copulas \citep{bedford2001probability, bedford2002vines, aas2009pair, czado2010pair, czado2022vine} can be employed for modeling the temporal dependence as is also done in \cite{nagler2022stationary} and \cite{smith2010modeling}.
 In this approach the joint density of $(p+1)$ consecutive pseudo-observations is decomposed into a product of bivariate copulas.
 The decomposition is given by \citep{smith2010modeling, mcneil2022time, nagler2022stationary}